 - White pepper: more delicate than the black and less spicy

-- Cube stock (chicken, vegetable, beef): used often instead of salt to flavour stews or minestrone
+- Cube stock (chicken, vegetable, beef): used often instead of salt to flavor stews or minestrone

-- Nutmeg: used to flavour white sauce, bechamel or stews
+- Nutmeg: used to flavor white sauce, bechamel, or stews

-- Balsamic vinegar: it is very different from the regular vinegar as it is more complex to make and requires years 12 to 25 years to mature.
-The balsamic vinegar you buy at the supermarket is probably not a real balsamic vinegar.
+- Balsamic vinegar: it is very different from regular vinegar as it is more complex to make and requires at least 12 to 25 years to mature.
+The balsamic vinegar you buy at the supermarket is probably not real balsamic vinegar.
 The low price cannot justify the real procedure of Balsamic vinegar.
 Check the labels, make sure it is Made in Modena and it is a DOC.
-You can use it for cooking, that is fine.
+You can use the supermarket Balsamic vinegar for cooking, that is fine.
 But if you want to use it for seasoning you should try the real one.
 I buy mine at the Acetaia San Giacomo and you can find it on Amazon.

 Italian rule: never use Balsamic vinegar on Caprese salad.
 Those two ingredients do not mix, Caprese is from the South of Italy, Isle of Capri.
 Balsamic vinegar is from Modena, North of Italy.